 Learning Activities To Prepare Your Child For a Successful Kindergarten Year

 You, as parents, are your child's first and most important teacher.
 Children spend more time at home than they do at school.
 Each day, your child learns from you.
-This is not forced learning but comes naturally as you talk, play, work, and relax together.
+This is not forced learning but comes naturally as you talk, play, work and relax together.
 At times, you may wonder about what kinds of experiences you could be showing your child.
-Exactly what should a 4 or 5 year old child be learning, and how do I help him/he acquire these skills?
+Exactly what should a child, ages 3&5, be learning and how do I help him acquire these skills?

 We prepared this book for you as a brief guide to these basic skills:

 - Communication Skills